ai-techsystems/deepC/docs/howToUploadToPyPi.org.md

-# Steps to upload deepC on PyPi.org
+# Generic Steps to build Python Dist Wheel

 ## Compile and Test